 Hydration Bag / Water Bottle

-Hydration Bag or a Water Bottle (1L) is mandatory for both 90K & 60K runners.
+Hydration Bag or a Water Bottle (1L) is mandatory for all runners, including the Fun Runners.
 It can get very hot between 10:00 AM & 02:00 PM and runners must be self sufficient between the aid stations.
 Water can be filled from the dispensers kept in Aid Stations or can be consumed in reusable plastic cups.
 We won’t provide plastic bottles at the start, finish or at the Aid stations.

 Head lamps or torches are mandatory for runners running the 90K.
 Runners should also ensure that they have sufficient spare batteries with them for the head lamps.
 Since the 90K race is scheduled to start before sunrise, it is mandatory that all 90K runners start the race with their head lamps or torches.

 It is also highly recommended that runners carry their mobile phones.
 While network is expected to be patchy, in the event of any emergency, runners may be able to contact race officials (whose numbers will be provided to all participants in advance).
 From our experience, we have seen that BSNL has reasonably better coverage along the course.